 With over twenty years of experience and a proven track record of results, Scott is trusted by dozens of attorneys inside and outside Oregon who refer him injury cases.
 In the words of one referring attorney, “Scott is a seasoned professional who is a relentless advocate for his clients.
 His skill and experience in the courtroom allows him to get the maximum results for his clients.”

-As a member of AIEG, a national advocacy organization dedicated to improving the safety of consumers, Scott is part of a network of attorneys practicing at the highest level for the benefit of people who have been injured by dangerously defective automobiles, consumer products, and trucking safety issues.
+As a member of AIEG, a national organization dedicated to improving the safety of consumers, Scott is part of a network of trial attorneys practicing at the highest level for the benefit of people who have been injured by dangerously defective automobiles, consumer products, and trucking safety issues.

 Scott is licensed to practice in U.S. District Court of Oregon and all Oregon State Courts.
 He is on the Oregon State Bar Litigation Section Executive Committee, where he currently serves as Chair.
 He is the past chair of the Lane County Bar Federal Courts Committee, and is a member of the American Association for Justice (AAJ) and a President’s Circle member of the Oregon Trial Lawyers Association (OTLA).